 Review instructional materials and recommend those that are most appropriate to the instructional program; i.e., instructional materials, computer software, technical materials, and trade publications.

-Assist the college in conducting special events that benefit both the student and the college; i.e. manufacturing, product seminars, and college open house.
+Assist the college in conducting special events that benefit both the student and the college; i.e., manufacturing, product seminars, and college open house.

 Facilities and Equipment Budget